codingjoe/django-mail-auth/README.rst

 ``mailauth.contrib.user`` is optional and provides a new Django User model.
 The new User model needs to be enabled via the ``AUTH_USER_MODEL`` setting::

+    # This setting should be either "EmailUser" or
+    # any custom subclass of "AbstractEmailUser"
     AUTH_USER_MODEL = 'mailauth_user.EmailUser'

+    # optional, Wagtail only
+    WAGTAILUSERS_PASSWORD_ENABLED = False

 Next you will need to add the new authentication backend::